I am an avid Explorer fan. I bought my Explorer

 BORLA HEADERS AND Y PIPE

-FLOWMASTER 2 CHAMBER MUFFLER WITH DUAL TURNDOWN
+FLOWMASTER 2 CHAMBER MUFFLER WITH DUAL TURNDOWN PIPES

 OPTIMA BLUE TOP BATTERY